 The RIBBEL collection consists of five objects; three vases and two planters.
-Each model is available in 4 colours: white, petal, mustard and plum.
+Each model is available in 5 colours: white, petal, mustard, sage and plum.

 Give yourself the change to mix and match the different shapes and curved details.
 The vases are very suitable for putting in a few flowers or twigs.
 The planters can be easily adorned with small plants.
 Even without content the objects are a decorative addition.
 Combine your favorite colours or choose a monochrome composition.
 Every composition will be unique, as all objects are completely handmade.